You can automatically insert addresses into posts, pages, or text widgets by pasting in this shortcode:

 - default: This option displays every field you have filled in the Addresses menu.

 - primary and secondary: Each format can output distinct address fields, or display fields in different orders.
-Contact LexBlog support staff to set up these customizable options.
+Contact the LexBlog Success Team to set up these customizable options.

 Without a format argument, the shortcode displays the Primary format.